-- Coagulation involves second-order interactions between particles of different sizes (akin to second-order reactions) and the unclosed terms arising from turbulence-coagulation interaction (akin to turbulencechemistry interaction) - Turbulence-coagulation interactions are studied via Direct Numerical Simulations (DNS). - Reynolds decomposition of the PBE leads to unknown correlations.
-We study the effect of these unknown correlations.
+- Coagulation involves second-order interactions between particles of different sizes (akin to second-order reactions) and unclosed terms arising from turbulence-coagulation interaction (akin to turbulence-chemistry interaction) - Turbulence-coagulation interactions are studied via Direct Numerical Simulations (DNS) in a planar jet. - Reynolds decomposition of the PBE leads to unknown correlations.
+We study the effect of these unknown correlations. - Understanding of turbulence-coagulation interaction is important for developing accurate models for predicting particle-laden flows